 Did Eddy regularly read a hymn at bedtime?

 We have been asked if Mary Baker Eddy regularly read a hymn before she went to sleep.
-On the subject, the following account is found in Irving Tomlinson’s reminiscence:
+While we do not know for sure, the following account is found in Irving Tomlinson’s reminiscence:

 The hymn Eddy is quoted as reciting was first published as a poem titled “Thy Way.”
 It was published in the August 1888 Christian Science Journal.
 The author was Myra J. H. Zink, a Christian Scientist.